sjbylo/container-workshop/00-workshop-setup/README.md

 # Fork the example app repository in Github

 First you need to fork the example app repository.
 Log into your own Github account (or create one), then go to the example repository located here:

 ```
 https://github.com/sjbylo/flask-vote-app
 ```

 Notice that the example app belongs to Github user "sjbylo".
 Because you will be required to make source code changes, it is important you *do not* use this repository directly, but that you _fork_ (copy) it and work with your own copy.

-Click on the "Form" button.
-Github will make a copy and you will see your own version of it.
+Click on the "Fork" button.
+Github will make a copy and you will see your own version of it in your own Github account.
-Notice the URL now container your Github username and no longer "sjbylo".
+Check that the URL now contains your Github username and no longer "sjbylo"!
 Later on in the labs you will be asked to access your repository.
-To help you get the URL, click on the 'Clone or download" button and copy the URL into your copy n paste buffer and paste it into your terminal when ask to.
+To help you get the URL, click on the 'Clone or download" button and copy & paste the URL into your terminal when ask to.

 Your repository's URL will look something like this: